-- b.
-Math: Competency in mathematics must be demonstrated by: - Completing with a grade of C or P or better MTH 58, MTH 63 or MTH 65, or - Passing the OCCC Competency Exam for MTH 65, or - Completing with a grade of C or P or better a MTH course (minimum of three credits) for which MTH 58, MTH 63 or MTH 65 or higher level math skills are a prerequisite - 3.
-Elective Credit Requirements - a.
+- 2. Math: Competency in mathematics must be demonstrated by: - Completing MTH 95 or higher with a grade of C or P or better, or - Passing the OCCC Competency Exam for MTH 95 - 3.
+Elective Credit Requirements - 1.
 Elective credit limitations are: - Maximum of six credits (100 level and above) of Physical Education (PE) may apply - Maximum of six one-credit Management/Supervisory Development (MSD) workshops may apply - Maximum of 24 credits of Occupational Skills Training (OST) classes may apply